neoliv/procfilter/README.md

 path
 pid

-Note that pid could be considered harmful for your influxdb performance until the cardinality issues are less problematic. (as of influxDB 1.4 this is still an issue)
+Note that pid could be considered harmful for your influxdb performance until the cardinality issues are less problematic. (as of influxDB 1.4 the tsi1 engine is still an work in progress).